EV Trip Energy Calculator

 Why does my real range differ from the calculated range?

 The calculator uses a fixed consumption figure.
-Real-world range varies with speed (motorway driving at 130 km/h uses significantly more than city driving), temperature (cold weather reduces range by 20–30%), payload, tyre pressure, and terrain.
-For highway trips, use 200–230 Wh/km rather than the city consumption figure.
+Real-world range varies with speed (motorway driving at 130 km/h uses significantly more than city driving), temperature (cold weather reduces range by 20-30%), payload, tyre pressure, and terrain.
+For highway trips, use 200-230 Wh/km rather than the city consumption figure, and cross-check the figure against the other tools in the EV calculators hub when you plan a longer route.

 What consumption figure should I use for a motorway trip?